Burning Snow

 Burning Snow is a 1988 erotic drama film drama directed by Patrick Tam, starring Simon Yam and Chuan-Chen Yeh.
-A Hong Kong-Taiwanese co-production, the film was selected to be shown in 1988 Toronto International Film Festival.
+A Hong Kong-Taiwanese co-production, the film was selected to be shown in 1988 Toronto International Film Festival and 2007 Far East Film Festival.
+Chuan-Chen Yeh rose to fame with her performance in this film and become a popular actress in Taiwan.